End-to-End testing with Puppeteer and Jest

 This code is similar to the previous one.
 The difference is that now we are requiring devices from puppeteer/DeviceDescriptors

-.
-Then we access iPhone X on line 3 from devices object.
-On the next line we emulate this device with page.emulate().
-And then we simply take screenshot as in the previous code snippet.
+On line 3, we access the iPhone X from the device's object.
+In the next line, we emulate this device with the page.emulate().
+Then, we simply take a screenshot, as in the previous code snippet.

 Request Interception and Targeting Newly Opened Page

-So now we will look into some more advanced features as is request interception.
-And I will also cover how to target newly opened opened page in headless browser.
+So now, we will examine some more advanced features, such as request interception.
+I will also cover how to target newly opened pages in a headless browser.

 Rename general.test.js.example